Yanks hit 5 HR in inning, top Toronto 10-7 for 8-game streak

+NEW YORK — Brett Gardner, DJ LeMahieu and Luke Voit homered on consecutive pitches for the New York Yankees -- and that was just the start of the night’s power surge.

+By the time the Bombers’ barrage was over, the Yankees had hit a record-setting 1.42 miles of home runs in a three-game sweep of the Toronto Blue Jays.

-NEW YORK (AP) — The Yankees tied a major league record with five home runs in an inning and hit six overall in a 10-8 win over the Toronto Blue Jays on Thursday night that extended their winning streak to eight.
+The Yankees tied a major league record with five home runs in an inning and hit six overall in a 10-7 win Thursday night that extended their winning streak to eight.

+“What a show!”
+Gary Sánchez, who also homered, said through a translator.

-New York set a major league record for most home runs in a three-game span with 19 and became the first team with six or more home runs in three straight games.
-The Yankees (29-21) outscored Toronto 43-15 over the three games and ouhit the Blue Jays 44-28, opening a 2 1/2-game over the Toronto for second place and closing within one game of Minnesota (31-21) for a first-round playoff series at home.
+New York set a major league record for most home runs in a three-game span with 19 — three more than the previous high — and became the first team with six or more home runs in three straight games.
+The Yankees (29-21) outscored Toronto 43-15 over the three games and outhit the Blue Jays 44-28, opening a 2 1/2-game lead over the Blue Jays for second place and closing within one game of Minnesota (31-21) for a first-round playoff series at home.

 Aaron Hicks struck out, and Giancarlo Stanton and Gleyber Torres followed with home runs that gave the Yankees a 9-2 lead and chased Anderson.
 The Yankees hit five homers in an inning for the first time, the seventh big league team to achieve the feat.

+“It was awesome,” said Stanton, who had four hits for the first time since July 23, 2018.
+“In general it was just amazing to see everyone contribute like that.”

-Gary Sánchez, slumping for most of the season. added a seventh-inning homer off T. J. Zeuch for a 10-3 lead and had his first multihit game this year.
+Sánchez, slumping for most of the season. added a seventh-inning homer off T. J. Zeuch for a 10-3 lead and raised his average to .145 with his first multihit game this year.

 After losing 15 of 20 games and nearly dropping out of the AL’s eight playoff spots, the Yankees have outscored their opponents 71-20 over their winning streak.

+Anderson gave up seven runs and eight hits in 2 2/3 innings.
+He thought he may have been tipping pitches.

+“Yeah, I think they put some good swings on all those pitches, so I (was) kind of wondering if I was doing something,” Anderson said.

-Toronto closed in the ninth against Jonathan Holder on Danny Jansen's run-scoring single and Cavan Biggio's bases-loaded walk.
+Toronto closed in the ninth against Jonathan Holder on Danny Jansen’s run-scoring single and Cavan Biggio’s bases-loaded walk.
 Aroldis Chapman relieved with the bases loaded and gave up a two-run single to Bo Bichette, then struck out Randal Grichuk and Teoscar Hernández for his third save.
-Chapman threw fastballs on all 12 pitches, ending the game was a 101 mph pitch that Hernández missed.
+Chapman threw fastballs on all 12 pitches, ending the game with a 101 mph pitch that Hernández swung under.

-Anderson gave up seven runs and eight hits in 2 2/3 innings.
+“We could have just said OK, they’re swinging the bats great, we’re done.
+We came back and made them use their closer,” Blue Jays manager Charlie Montoyo said.

 Lourdes Gurriel Jr. was 3 for 3 with two homers off Tanaka and added an infield single in the ninth.
 He is 11 for 20 with three homers and five RBIs against the Yankees this season.